Kappa Pi: Chapter by-laws

-Chapter Traditions

-Chapter traditions differ greatly from chapter to chapter, and many of them go unwritten.
-Many chapters adopt their own philanthropy in the areas of art therapy, art education, community arts programs and projects, and art education advocacy. chapters also assign to each incoming member a big brother/sister to assist in the process of becoming a member of the chapter.
-One main tradition of chapters is the creation of a Pledge Paddle by the big brother/sister with the incoming member.
-A tradition in the case of historically black colleges and universities (HBCU) chapters is, after the incoming members complete becoming active members, an unveiling/probate show is produced to announce to the college/university community the members' newfound status in the fraternity.

-International Organization
+International organization

-International Conference and International Assembly

-Kappa Pi holds an international conference every year at the inference of the International President and the Executive Council, or by the request of chapters by formal petition.
+Kappa Pi holds an international conference every year at the inference of the international president and the executive council, or by the request of chapters by formal petition.
 The first International conference of Kappa Pi, then only a national fraternity, was held in 1934 in Chicago, Illinois.
-The first Constitution was ratified with the following offices elected: President, First Vice-president, Second Vice-president, Secretary, Editor, Alumni Director, Director of Exhibits, Historian, and Librarian.
+The first constitution was ratified with the following offices elected: president, first vice-president, second vice-president, secretary, editor, alumni director, director of exhibits, historian, and librarian.

-International Offices

-The International Officers of Kappa Pi are President, Vice-President, Secretary, Treasurer, Historian, Editor, and Parliamentarian (at the President Appointment).
+The International Officers of Kappa Pi are the president, vice-president, secretary, treasurer, historian, editor, and parliamentarian (at the president's appointment).
+The executive council is composed of international officers as well as the immediate past president.

-Executive Council

-The Executive Council is composed of the International Officers as well as the immediate Past President.
 It has the power to grant chapter charters as well as revoke them.

-International Assembly

-The International Assembly of Kappa Pi is composed of a member of all active chapters at the appointment of their chapter president and the assistance of the chapter's executive council.
-The International Assembly convenes at every International Conference to act in the best interest of the Fraternity as a whole.
-The Assembly has the power to overturn rulings of the executive council with a two-thirds majority vote.
+The international assembly of Kappa Pi is composed of a member of all active chapters at the appointment of their chapter president and the assistance of the chapter's executive council.
+The international assembly convenes at every international conference to act in the best interest of the fraternity as a whole.
+The assembly has the power to overturn rulings of the executive council with a two-thirds majority vote.